 The aim of the brace is the counter the force of the ingrown nail.
-When the force of the brace is equal to the force of nail trying to grow in, the result is a flattening of the nail.
+When the force of the brace is equal to the force of the nail trying to grow in, the result is a flattening of the nail.
 The process is a slow and steady one.
-This spring like tension will retrain nail bed and your nail as it grows to a new more desired (less painful!) shape.
-We use 4 different types of braces depending on your needs that all have this same effect.
+This spring-like tension will retrain the nail bed and your nail as it grows to a new more desired (less painful!) shape.
+We use 4 different types of braces depending on your needs that all have the same effect.

 Cost of brace:

 We charge $50 per brace as well as the consultation cost.
-The consultation cost for patient with a chronic ingrown toenail can often be subsidised by a referral from your general practitioner.
-DVA patients are fully covered with no out of pocket costs.
+The consultation cost for a patient with a chronic ingrown toenail can often be subsidised by a referral from your general practitioner.
+DVA patients are fully covered with no out-of-pocket costs.
 Some private health funds will also cover this procedure but as each fund varies significantly we recommend you check if you are covered for podiatry for these item codes:

 How long does it take?